Kandidiasi ya Mucocutaneous ya Muda Mrefu

 Because T cells (a type of lymphocyte) malfunction, the body is less able to fight fungal infections, including infection with Candida (candidiasis), a yeast.
 If other parts of the immune system (such as antibodies) are functioning, the body may still be able to fight against other infections.
 However, in some people with this disorder, antibodies also malfunction, making these people susceptible to other infections.

-Chronic mucocutaneous candidiasis is due to a mutation in specific genes.
-Depending on which gene has the mutation, one or two mutations (one from each parent) may be needed to cause the disorder.
+Chronic mucocutaneous candidiasis is a rare primary immunodeficiency disorder due to a mutation in specific genes.
+Depending on which gene has the mutation, 1 or 2 mutations (1 from each parent) may be needed to cause the disorder.

 Dalili za Kandidiasi ya Mucocutaneous ya Muda Mrefu